 1) Kitchen design visits

 Some retailers provide free design visits as part of their package, while others offer it as an add-on service and charge around £50 extra.
 If you’re clueless about interior design and don’t know what would be best for you and your family, you might consider hiring a specialist.
-A kitchen designer can help you measure and plan every detail with both the practicalities and aesthetics taken care of.
+A kitchen designer can help you measure and plan every detail, taking care of both the practicalities and aesthetics.

 The downside is that private services like these can be very expensive.
 Some charge an hourly fee, while some may charge a flat rate depending on your project’s budget – according to Design for Me, this is usually at least 5% of the project cost.
 Though it will take more time and effort on your part, you can save money by researching design ideas online and replicating them yourself.